bennylin77/react-annotation-tool/README.md

 ## Quick Start

 ### Installation

+Use npm to install the tool into your project.
 ```
 npm i react-annotation-tool --save
 ```

 ### Usage
+Two tools are available now.
+They are Image Annotation Tool ([TwoDimensionalImage](#ImageAnnotationTool)) and TwoDimensionalVideo respectively.
+Import either one into your react component.
 ```js
 import {TwoDimensionalImage, TwoDimensionalVideo} from "react-annotation-tool"
 ```